jp-chl/66DaysOfK8s/challenge/week02/day14/README.md

 ---

 Today, I have worked in part 6 of a series of lessons in order to review the Kubernetes Architecture.
-On this 6th day, a focus is on API Call Flow.
+On this 6th day, a focus is on Pod creation API Call Flow.

 #kubernetes #learning #K8s #66DaysChallenge